This post may contain affiliate links. Please read our disclosure.

 Review score: 3 stars

 This yogurt is sold as a health-conscious choice.
-The triple zero refers to the yogurt having 0% added sugar, 0% artificial sweeteners, and 0% fat.
+The triple zero refers to the yogurt having 0 percent added sugar, 0 percent artificial sweeteners, and 0 percent fat.

 The peach-flavored yogurt has a somewhat sickly orange hue to it and I wouldn’t say it tastes much like peach.
 It’s not very sweet either, so the overall experience is somewhat disappointing,

 From a blood sugar perspective, the yogurt didn’t do much more damage than I’d expect 7 grams of carbs would do.
-I didn’t see a spike and with about 1 IU of insulin (what I need for that amount at the time of day that I ate the yogurt) I hardly saw any blood sugar increase.
+I didn’t see a spike and with about 1 unit of insulin (what I need for that amount at the time of day that I ate the yogurt), I hardly saw any blood sugar increase.

 BUY ON AMAZON